sudeshnadas0101/spotify-etl-data-pipeline-project/README.md

-# spotify-etl-data-pipeline-project
-In this project, I have build an ETL - Extract, Transform and Load pipeline using Spotify API on AWS.
+# Spotify ETL Data Pipeline Project Using AWS

+### Description
+I built an ETL pipeline using the Spotify API on AWS.
+It extracts music data, transforms it into a structured format, and loads it into an AWS data store.
+This automated pipeline ensures efficient data processing for analytics and insights, leveraging AWS services for scalability and reliability.